typetools/checker-framework/README-developers.txt

 Each of these directories contains Eclipse project configuration files.

-This repository also contains the following directories: tutorial      a tutorial for the Checker Framework release       buildfiles for making a release eclipse       the Checker Framework Eclipse plug-in maven-artifacts  artifacts to be uploaded to Maven Central
+This repository also contains the following directories: docs	       a tutorial and manual for the Checker Framework release       buildfiles for making a release eclipse       the Checker Framework Eclipse plug-in maven-artifacts  artifacts to be uploaded to Maven Central